 Government Policy Applications by Municipality Sustainable Development Goals ■ The municipality has initiated and implemented a number of projects aligned to the Millennium Goals that were targeted for 2015.
 The municipality has now shifted its focus from Millennium Development Goal to Sustainable Development Goals.
 There after the municipality initiated a number of projects and programmes that are aligned to the Sustainable Development Goals; 14 National Outcomes (Outcome 9) uThukela has adopted the IDP planning processes and that has been the guiding tool throughout the process; The municipality has implemented a number of community work programmes addresses the Outcome 9; 5 KZN Priorities • uThukela strives to achieve the KZN Priorities in all its developmental programs.
 This means that, all projects that are implemented are within the 5 provincial priorities and this is evident with the project lists provided in the IDP State of the Nation Address(SONA) EPWP implementation, implementation of infrastructure projects., creation of jobs Water conservation measures to save water Implementation of HIV/AIDS programme State of the Province Address (SOPA) All Infrastructure and social projects that the District is implementing in one way or the other addressing the challenges or goals of the States of the Province Address IDP review addresses the Gender, Senior Citizens and People with Disabilities in the District under Social Services among others: gender advocacy sessions, implementation of policies pertaining to older persons.
 IDP review address the pillars of the Back to Basics The municipality is aligning its PGDP with 14 national outcomes KZN PGDS All Infrastructure and social projects that the District is implementing in one way or the other addressing the KZN PGDS goals MTSF The MTSF sets out the actions Government will take and targets to be achieved and our 18/19 IDP review contains of the activities and targets sets out by the municipality that are aligned to the Government PGDP uThukela is in the process of finalising its DGDP and the DGDP if fully aligned with the PGDP.All the strategic goals from the PGDP are addressed in the our 2018/2019 IDP review and beyond uThukela district municipality provide the Minister of COGTA with information on a monthly basis to assist him in his analysis of the state of local governance in our country, and afford COGTA the opportunity to make an informed assessment to support and intervene where needed in municipalities.
 Every month, municipal council must consider and then endorse a report on the degree to which it is meeting its governance obligations and the actual delivery of basic services being undertaken.
-In 2017/2018 financial year, uThukela has improved drastically in dealing with issues related to Back to Basics.
-On top of that, the municipality has prepared the B2B support plan that is part of the 2018/2019 IDP review.
+The municipality has prepared the B2B support plan that is part of the 2019/2020 IDP review.